DanSmirnov48/deliciouss-recipes/README.md

-/src/utils.js stores the api keys and JSON server url if running from localhost, url should be JSON_API = 'http://localhost:8000/api' deployed version should use JSON_API = 'https://deliciouss-recipes.herokuapp.com/api' UNCOMMENT THE RELEVANT OPTION AND COMMENT OUT THE ORHER ONE!!!
+/src/utils.js stores api keys and JSON server url if running from localhost, url should be JSON_API = 'http://localhost:8000/api' deployed version should use JSON_API = 'https://deliciouss-recipes.herokuapp.com/api' UNCOMMENT THE RELEVANT OPTION AND COMMENT OUT THE ORHER ONE!!!